-If you drink alcohol, it is best to limit how much you drink.
-This is called drinking in moderation.
+If you drink alcohol, doctors advise limiting how much you drink.
+This is called drinking in moderation, or responsible drinking.

-Yet responsible drinking means more than limiting yourself to a certain number of drinks.
-It means you are not getting drunk, and you are not letting alcohol control your life or the life of others around you.
+Responsible drinking means more than just limiting yourself to a certain number of drinks.
+It also means not getting drunk and not letting alcohol control your life or your relationships.

-The tips in this section are for people who:
+The tips in this article are for people who:

 Healthy women of all ages and healthy men over age 65 should limit themselves to:

-Other tips that will also help you be a responsible drinker are:
+Other habits that will help you be a responsible drinker include:

 If you take any medicines, including ones you bought without a prescription, check with your doctor before you drink.
 Alcohol can affect the way your body uses some drugs.
-A drug may not work correctly, or it could even be dangerous or make you sick if it is combined with alcohol.
+A drug may not work correctly, or it could be dangerous or make you sick if combined with alcohol.